top of page

 Don't get tied to a legally binding boundary assessment that you don't agree with.

-The benefits of our mediation services are shared costs, fair guidance, and sensible evaluation of the matters to facilitate a sensible and sound outcome.
-At the end of the day, the parties keep complete control over that outcome and will not be bound by an assessment that they are not content with.
+We believe that mediation conducted by a skilled mediator with extensive experience in boundary issues is a preferable and likely safer option.
+The benefits of our mediation services include shared costs, fair guidance, and sensible evaluation of the matters.
+This approach facilitates a sensible and sound outcome.
+At the end of the day, the parties keep complete control over that outcome and will not be bound by an assessment they are not content with.

 Comments